ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 ***

-If you do a 'Mouse-Click' on one of the tiles, the list of rides which added to this tile are shown - together with the metric their values.
+If you do a 'Mouse-Click' on one of the tiles, the list of rides which added up to this tile are shown - together with their metric values.
 You can scroll through the list to get some ride detail information displayed.

 ![Collection Tree Map - Rides] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/CollectionTree_RidePopup.jpg)

 ## Critical Mean Maximal

-This curve, also called 'MMP' curve is again one of the central and assumed 'Standard' ways for analysing power.
+This curve, also called 'MMP' curve is again one of the central and assumed 'Standard' ways for analyzing power.
 Here only the handling / available option are described.

 ![CP] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/CriticalMeanMaximal_Basic.jpg)